Healthy Life Trainer

 • Put the mango chunks in the food processor or the blender and pulse until they become puree.

-• In a mixing bowl, mix coconut yoghurt, vanilla beans, icing sugar, lime zest and juice until combined.
+• In a mixing bowl, mix coconut yogurt, vanilla beans, icing sugar, lime zest and juice until combined.

-• Layer alternate spoonfuls of the coconut yoghurt and the mango puree into 11 lolly moulds.
+• Layer alternate spoonfuls of the coconut yogurt and the mango puree into 11 lolly molds.

 • Tap the mixture down to remove air bubbles, then put in the freezer overnight or until solid.
 Remove from the moulds and serve.